ebenagati/Portfolio/Spotify Project/README.md

 **Top Songs**
-A query to find my top 5 songs of all time using the aforementioned Spotify methodology.
+<br/>A query to find my top 5 songs of all time using the aforementioned Spotify methodology.

 ```sql
 SELECT TOP 5 Artist, Track, COUNT(*) as Plays